microsoft/vscode-docs/docs/editor/codebasics.md

 At the top of the Explorer is a section labeled **OPEN EDITORS**.
 This is a list of active files or previews.
 These are files you previously opened in VS Code that you're working on.
 For example, a file will be listed in the **OPEN EDITORS** section if you:

-* make a change to a file
+* Make a change to a file.
-* double-click a file in the Explorer
+* Double-click a file in the Explorer.
-* open a file that is not part of the current folder
+* Open a file that is not part of the current folder.

 Just click an item in the **OPEN EDITORS** section, and it becomes active in VS Code.

-Once you are done with your task, you can individually remove files from the **OPEN EDITORS** section, or you can remove all files from the **OPEN EDITORS** section by using the **View: Close All Editors** or **View: Close All Editors in Group** actions.
+Once you are done with your task, you can remove files individually from the **OPEN EDITORS** section, or you can remove all files by using the **View: Close All Editors** or **View: Close All Editors in Group** actions.

 ## Configuring the Editor